The best hotels in Trondheim

 The Trondheim food scene punches well above its weight for a city of 200,000.
 The local specialties to try: sodd (a traditional lamb stew from the Trondelag region), klippfisk (dried salt cod, Trondheim's historic export), and fresh king crab from the Barents Sea which appears on menus November through March.
 Coffee culture is serious: Dromedar Kaffebar on Bakklandet and Jacobsen & Svart in Midtbyen are the local roasters.

-Trondheim's best neighborhoods
+Trondheim's best hotel regions

 Trondheim splits into distinct areas along the Nidelva river.
 Bakklandet has the charm, Midtbyen has the convenience, Brattøra has the transport links, and Nedre Elvehavn has the waterfront dining.
 Your pick depends on whether you want cobblestones or fjord views.